nadjazaric/curriculum-hometask/README.md

 ### Add comments

-A comment consists of: user's name, content and post date.
+To add a comment user should enter his/her name and the content in the form fields, and click the Add comment button.

-Post date is today in %Y-%m-%d format
+- Extend the def home() function and write code to request users' input from form.
-Comments are saved in Python list [].
+- Each comment is saved as a item in Python list.

-Extend the def home() function by
+- Don't forget to add a post date to each comment.
+Post date should be written in format '%Y-%m-%d'

 Lay out the rest of the items as cards or list items.

 Usually, gallery items go below the selected item.
 They are often smaller, and arranged in a grid or list.